-How to soundproof a room from noisy neighbours - protect your peace and quiet at home
+How to soundproof a room from noisy neighbours – 9 expert-approved ways to protect your peace at home

-Soundproofing your rooms can help reduce the volume and restore peace and quiet.
+Soundproofing your the rooms you use the most, like your bedroom or home office, can help reduce the volume and restore peace and quiet.
 And as our expert tips prove, it doesn't have to cost a fortune if you use these design hacks and retro-fitted solutions.

 Why soundproofing from noisy neighbours is so important